sfazliddinov385/defender-detection-engineering-lab/response/incident-response-runbook.md

 ## Detect

-My four custom rules (see [detections/custom-detection-rules.md](../detections/custom-detection-rules.md)) made alerts that Defender grouped into incidents:
+My four custom rules (see [detections/custom-detection-rules.md](../detections/custom-detection-rules.md)) created alerts that Defender grouped into incidents:

 - **Incident 2** — "Multi-stage incident involving Execution & Persistence on one endpoint" (Medium, 2/2 alerts, Custom detection, victim-a).
-The big one.
+The primary incident.
 - **Incident 3** — "RDP Lateral Movement Detected on victim-b" (Medium, Custom detection, victim-b).
 - **Incident 1** — "EICAR_Test_File malware was prevented" (Informational, Antivirus, victim-a).
 The built-in catch, for contrast.

 The EICAR contrast is worth a note.
 A signature-based antivirus engine *did* catch the EICAR test file and block it on its own.
 But the behavioral attack went undetected by default.
 Signatures caught a known-bad string.
 Behavioral detection missed a credential-based, LOLBin attack.
-That contrast is the whole point in one example.
+That contrast is the thesis in one example.

 ## Triage